Professor; Director, Program for Humanities in Medicine; Director, Yale Internal Medicine Residency Writers' Workshop

 Scholarly Project

-Students will work with a project mentor to complete a capstone project of their own design that uses written and/or visual art to interrogate issues of social justice and equity as they relate to the health care system.
+Students will work with a project mentor to complete a capstone project of their own design that uses written and/or visual art to interrogate issues as they relate to the health care system.
 The student’s mentor will provide guidance to maximize the project’s community impact, insight into museum-based pedagogy, and support for the student’s own professional identity formation.